 Council action on this plan will be led by the Chair and one councillor appointed to the role who together will oversee the work of the Clerk in managing our data and information.
-(Councillors Anderson and Jenkinson were appointed to lead on this in May 2018.)
-These two councillors have full delegated authority to act without recourse to the full council in order to be able to respond swiftly to any identified risk or breach of GDPR.
-They will undertake on-going monitoring of data protection issues and report to council of any issues.
-In addition they will carry out an annual audit and report findings to the full council at the same time as the annual risk management audit report.
+(Councillors Jenkinson was appointed to lead on this in May 2018.)
+This councillor has full delegated authority to act without recourse to the full council in order to be able to respond swiftly to any identified risk or breach of GDPR.
+He will undertake on-going monitoring of data protection issues and report to council of any issues.
+In addition he will carry out an annual audit and report findings to the full council at the same time as the annual risk management audit report.